Spooky‑Cute Dog Ghost Costumes: Fast, Budget, and Glowing Options

 Craft one of these creative dog costumes and watch the likes roll in.

-Whether you whip up the five‑minute sheet, sculpt a paper‑mâché Phantom buddy, or light up the block with a tomato‑cage guardian, spooky success is in the crisp autumn air.
+Whether you whip up the five‑minute sheet, sculpt a paper‑mâché Phantom buddy, or light up the block with a lawn guardian, spooky success is in the crisp autumn air.

 And don’t forget to check out my Pinterest page for more dog inspiration!